 When coaching build-up play, it’s important to give players alternative routes of progression.
 Every coach will have a preferred method of building attacks, but the opponent’s approach to defending will change from game to game, and even within games.
 It is therefore essential to implement a varied approach that accounts for the different challenges that opponents might present.

 Fundamentally, Quique Setien is a progressive, positive coach.
-He prefers his teams to be the protagonist, but is equally pragmatic in understanding their limitations.
-In overcoming individual superiority, he finds creative solutions to ensure his team’s collective work can defeat more illustrious opponents.
+He prefers his teams to be the protagonist, and counts Johan Cruyff as his biggest inspiration.
+Throughout his career, he has shown an ability to find creative solutions to ensure his team’s collective offensive work can defeat more illustrious opponents.
 He never reverts to negative football, and isn’t shy in criticising those who do;

 “Simeone’s Atlético play like he did.
 I told that to Cholo; I love what you do, the titles, what you have achieved… but I don’t like how your team plays.”

 A low-block with poor spacing in the midfield line is a luxury unlikely to be encountered too often.
-When building against teams who sit off, Betis’ typically look to shift the ball along the first and second lines, moving their opponents defensive unit across each time.
-The defending team can’t move as quickly as the ball, meaning that space should eventually open up to progress down that side.
+When building against teams who sit off, Betis’ typically look to shift the ball horizontally, moving their opponents defensive unit across each time.
+The defending team can’t move as quickly as the ball, meaning that space should eventually open up to progress down one side.

-The videos below highlight Setien’s primary routes of progression.
-The 1st shows Betis patiently circulating possession on the 1st and 2nd lines, slightly more oriented to the left side of the pitch.
+The 1st video below shows Betis patiently circulating possession, slightly more oriented to the left side of the pitch.
 They then make a quick switch to the less occupied space on the right side before playing down the line and crossing to the back post.

-The 2nd video shows Betis build heavily on the right side of the pitch, drawing the opponent’s defensive block over in the process.
+The 2nd video shows Betis building on the right side of the pitch, drawing the opponent’s defensive block over in the process.
 From here they play in tight spaces before switching to the underloaded side for the free man to arrive unmarked. (each of the next 3 videos were taken from this goals compilation: https://www.youtube.com/watch?v=ZIep0TJPirc)